OAGi/Score/docs/user_guide/index.rst

    text field for the directory name.
 It is mandatory and its value should be unique within the module path (i.e., the column).

-3. Click “Update” to save the change.
+3. Click "Update" to save the change.

 Discard a Module File or Module Directory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~